 Polzeath is beautiful.
 It has a sandy beach, fantastic surfing, great cafés and restaurants and absolutely stunning scenery; it really is perfect for a British summer holiday.

 Every summer since I can remember I have gone to New Polzeath in Cornwall without fail.
 It brings back happy memories of clotted cream ice cream, surfing until my lips went blue, salty hair and family games of monopoly.

 Polzeath has a beautiful sand beach which I spent many a younger year packing into sandcastles, and in more recent years, lying on to soak in the British sunshine.
 The beach is surrounded by rock pools, beautiful cliff-side houses and an array of shops, cafés, and bars.

 I have spent many evenings sitting on the sand enjoying a beach BBQ, playing unregulated games of rounders or cricket, and even a beer or two with family and friends.
 Doing all that whilst looking out onto a view which rivals any other, really can’t be beaten.

-The year after I graduated university my godparents threw a beach party for me and my boyfriend Joss.
+The year after I graduated university my godparents threw a beach party for me.
 They had made an enormous paella, mounted a congratulations banner to the side of a cave, and lined the beach with flaming torches, it was fabulous!

 Polzeath has a great selection of cafés, bars, and restaurants.
 One restaurant which I love going to is The Cracking Crab.
 As you guessed from the name, it’s a lovely seafood restaurant and seaside style café overlooking the beach.
 The food is reasonably priced and delicious!
 Can you get any more Cornish than eating a freshly caught crab, with a glass of wine looking out onto a Cornish sunset?